In this article, you will learn what is Two Stroke Engine? Their Working, Types, Advantages, and Disadvantages are explained with Pictures.

 A fresh charge enters the cylinder at the end of the working stroke through the inlet port.
 And then burnt exhaust gases are forced out through the exhaust port by a fresh charge.

-Read Also: What is the function of a Cylinder Block in an engine?
+Read Also: What is the function of a Cylinder Block?

 The principle of a two-stroke spark-ignition engine is shown in the figure.
 Its two strokes are as follows: